2023 Solar Incentives Guide for Lafayette, CA - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
-An incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specific percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit that reduces your taxes by a specified percentage of the money you spend on solar panels for your home.

-The ITC covers solar systems installed after January 1, 2006 and allows you to deduct from your taxes a percentage of the total cost of solar panels, accessories, labor and equipment.
-You can claim this credit for solar panels installed on a primary or secondary residence that you own in the United States.
+The ITC covers solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, labor, accessories and equipment.
+This credit can be claimed on solar panels installed on a primary or secondary residence that you own in the United States.
 The original claim amount was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
-There is no maximum amount you can claim.
+There is no maximum claim amount.

-Contacting your local Lafayette solar panel installer is the best way to learn more about how the ITC applies to your situation.
+Contacting your local Lafayette solar panel installation expert is the best way to learn more about how the ITC could apply to your situation.

 More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit might apply to you, reach out to your local Lafayette solar installers.
+The best way to understand how the new Clean Energy Credit might apply to you is to reach out to your local Lafayette solar panel installers with your questions.

 State & Local Solar Incentives